ankumar/distributed/README.md

 # Front-end

 # Back-end
-as a collection of distributed microservices
+as a collection of distributed microservices.
+The single coll

 1. Services, Stateless & Stateful backed by Purpose-built Databases
 2. Data